yannvon/yannvon/README.md

 ### Hi there 👋

+🔭 I'm currently working on Blockchain related projects 🏫 Pursuing a PhD in Distributed Computing
+🤔 If you are a student looking for a Bachelor's or Master's thesis, don't hesitate to contact me!

 <!--
 **yannvon/yannvon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.